vuejs/v2.vuejs.org/src/v2/guide/events.md

 - `.shift`
 - `.meta`

 > Note: On Macintosh keyboards, meta is the command key (⌘).
-On Windows keyboards, meta is the windows key (⊞).
+On Windows keyboards, meta is the Windows key (⊞).
 On Sun Microsystems keyboards, meta is marked as a solid diamond (◆).
 On certain keyboards, specifically MIT and Lisp machine keyboards and successors, such as the Knight keyboard, space-cadet keyboard, meta is labeled “META”.
 On Symbolics keyboards, meta is labeled “META” or “Meta”.

 For example: